 Ms. Orozco joined Canacol in 2010.
-She has over 17 years of experience in both investors relations and banking.
-Prior to joining Canacol, she worked at Citibank in corporate banking covering the infrastructure and pharmaceutical sector, and in wealth management as a financial and investment advisor where she leveraged her learnings at Tolhurst Noall an equity research and brokerage firm based in Australia.
-Ms. Orozco holds a B.Sc. in Applied Finance from McQuarie University.
+She has over 18 years of experience in both investors relations and banking.
+Prior to joining Canacol, she worked at Citibank in corporate banking covering the infrastructure and pharmaceutical sector, and in wealth management as a financial and investment advisor where she leveraged her learnings at Tolhurst Noall, an equity research and brokerage firm based in Australia.
+Ms. Orozco holds a B.Sc. in Applied Finance from McQuarie University and a Certificate in ESG Investing from the CFA Institute.